 You’ll want to then use Instagram as a means to provide authentic, valuable content and showcase your work to date.

-Use Instagram Reels, Stories, and Lives to achieve this and be as transparent and personable as possible.
+Publish Instagram Reels for small businesses, Stories, and Lives to achieve this and be as transparent and personable as possible.

 The last thing to note with Instagram is that it’s one of the most visual social media platforms.
 People have been perfecting their “grid” or profiles since Instagram’s conception.